slsheldon/ssg-bid/content/02-Community/05-data-hosting/en.md

 Once your data have been organized into a supported data formats, proceed as follows:

 1. Become a GBIF data publisher by completing the [publisher registration form](http://www.gbif.org/publishing-data/request-endorsement#/intro)
-2. Find a publishing platform (IPT or other), preferably:
+2. Find a publishing platform, IPT or other, in order of preference:
     a.
-Hosted in your institution (if possible)
+Hosted in your institution
     b.
 Hosted at a national node (if your country is [GBIF Participant](http://www.gbif.org/participation/participant-list))
     c.
 Hosted by another GBIF participant or data publisher (e.g. [data hosting centre](#centre))
     d.
 If none of the above applies, send a message to [BID community list](mailto:bid-community@lists.gbif.org), explaining your requirements.
 We will find an IPT for you!